Join la mèche

 Your favourite season and why?

-Spring because nature is reborn and it's really so beautiful, inspiring and hopeful.
+Spring because nature is reborn and it’s really so splendid, inspiring and full of hope.

 Your favourite landscape?

-A real awareness of environmental issues, that it is really something that is transversal and that is understood by all of society and by everyone, because we are still far from it and we saw it in the last vote on June 13.
+A real awareness of the stakes environmental, that is really something that is transversal and that is understood by all of society and by everyone because we’re still a long way from that and we saw it just in the last votes on June 13.

-The anti-sustainable act you find hard to give up?
+The anti-sustainable gesture you find hard to give up?

-Taking baths because I need them a lot for my mental health.
+Take baths because I really need them for my mental health.

-What is it that you no longer have in your kitchen?
+What is it that you can no longer find in your kitchen?

 Meat.